 From La Spezia, you can easily take a boat to the Parco Naturale di Porto Venere, a hidden gem close to the Cinque Terre with a more laid-back vibe, delicious food, and colorful streets packed with souvenir shops.

 Reaching La Spezia is easy because of its importance as a railway hub, and basically, all trains in the region pass through this city by the sea.
+It is easy to reach many of the small towns in Italy near Florence via the train.

 Recommended by Michela of She Goes The Distance